-Under the first phase of the EC-funded Green Economy and Trade Opportunities project (GE-TOP), UNEP launched the report, “Green Economy & Trade: Trends, Challenges and Opportunities”.
-On the basis of the empirical analysis presented in the report, UNEP is now undertaking the second phase of the GE-TOP, which looks at national-level GE-TOP projects in three pilot countries, namely Ghana, Peru and Viet Nam.
+The EC-funded Green Economy and Trade Opportunities Project (GE-TOP) features two phases.
+Under the first phase, UNEP launched the report, “Green Economy & Trade: Trends, Challenges and Opportunities”.
+On the basis of the empirical analysis and evidence presented in the report, UNEP is now undertaking the second phase of the GE-TOP, which looks at national-level GE-TOP projects in five countries, namely Chile, Ghana, Peru, South Africa and Viet Nam.

-The objective of GE-TOP country projects is to assess and build capacity at a national and sectoral level on trade opportunities that arise from a green economy transition, and address related challenges.
+The objective of GE-TOP country projects is to identify, assess and inform trade opportunities that arise from a green economy transition, and tackle related risks and challenges.

 In Peru, the GE-TOP project aims to foster sustainability certification in the Biotrade sector, and address national and international barriers for Peruvian Biotrade exports, with a view to enhancing global market access.
-The project will yield concrete policy recommendations and technical assistance on harnessing Biotrade opportunities, so to contribute to Peru`s green economy transition.
+The project yields concrete policy and industry recommendations on harnessing Biotrade opportunities, and thereby aims to support the implementation of Peru`s national Biotrade strategy.